super-nate/Abot/README.md

   Step1: Add [Abot](https://t.me/stellar_alert_bot) as your friend in Telegram

-  Step2: Send your Stellar account to Abot, Abot will tell you if your subscrition succeed
+  Step2: Send your Stellar account to Abot, Abot will tell you if your subscription succeed

   Step3: That's all, once your account has operation like payment or manage offer, you will get notification in Telegram from Abot